ccal2/Book-Catalog/README.md

 # Book Catalog
-iOS app that loads a book catalog from a CloudKit public database and updates its contents on each launch
+iOS app that loads a book catalog from a CloudKit public database and updates its contents on each launch without using submissions

 <p align="center">
     <img src="/Screenshots/BookCatalog.png" width="250">